 - Deglet Noor dates: A semisoft date that is seen on the boulevards in Israel.
 It has firm flesh and a color range from light red to brown when ripe.
 Late ripening.

-- Halawi dates: These soft dates are thick-fleshed, caramely, and sweet.
+- Halawi dates: These soft dates are thick-fleshed, caramelly, and sweet.
 Their appearance is wrinkled and the skin ranges from yellow to amber.
-The flavor and texture is often compared to chocolate.
+The flavor and texture are often compared to chocolate.
 Ripens midseason.

 - Khadrawy dates: Similar to the Halawis, these soft dates have a caramel-like texture and sweet flavor.
 Ripens midseason.

 - Thoory dates: This is a dry date with firm skin and chewy flesh.
 It is high in fiber.
 Often used in baking.
 Late ripening.

 - Zahidi dates: The Zahidi, a semisoft date, with crunchy fibrous flesh, and is often processed for sliced dates and date sugar products.
 Early ripening.

 The next time you eat a dried or fresh date, plant a few date seeds and grow a date tree from a date seed.
 And if you are one of the blessed who lives in zones 9 to 11, consider growing dates for their fruit.
 In cooler climates, date trees can be grown for their unique beauty and shade.